Table Of Contents

 Everyone wants to grow smoothly, but in reality there is always...

-Traditionally Identity Management products have been a crucial part of Enterprise IT environments.
+Traditionally Identity Management products have been a crucial part of large Enterprise IT environments.
 However, they were typically restricted to the largest businesses, that is, until now.

-As cybersecurity concerns continue to escalate daily and technology becomes more affordable (as well as critical), IAM is becoming a key part of every organization's security foundation.
+As cybersecurity concerns continue to escalate and technology becomes more affordable (as well as critical), IAM is becoming a vital part of every organization's security foundation regardless of size.

 What are the steps of Identity Management?

 The IAM process begins with on-boarding a new user to your network and providing the appropriate access to company resources.